 Cynthia began meditating in 2000, biking to a sangha in Southeast Portland.
 She found KCC just four blocks from her home when her husband brought their son to the KCC kids program, some time around 2007.
 Later, Kathleen Benz recruited Cynthia as a volunteer check writer, and over the years this has evolved into a paid position overseeing the finances of KCC.
 As a former librarian and current yoga teacher, she claims to have had no official qualifications for this job, and expresses gratitude for wonderful on-the-job training by a number of folks.

-Vicki first took refuge at KCC in the early 90’s.
+Vicki first took refuge at KCC in the mid 80’s.
 Since that time, she has received teachings from all four schools of Tibetan Buddhism.
-Her home in Bend was a Rimey meditation retreat center.
-For the past several years she worked as an Oregon Fish & Wildlife Host Volunteer at wildlife areas and coastal hatcheries doing habitat restoration, salmon spawning, and public education.
+Her home in Bend was a Rime meditation retreat center.
+Before coming to SCOL, she worked as an Oregon Fish & Wildlife Host Volunteer at wildlife areas and coastal hatcheries doing habitat restoration, salmon spawning, and public education.
 She has a BS in Social Science and worked many years as a social service manager for the state of Oregon.
-Presently she is in the OSU Master Naturalist Program and will complete her field work specializing in Columbia Gorge ecosystems.
-Vicki is grateful for the opportunity to combine these skills and experiences to serve SCOL.
+Vicki is in the OSU Naturalist Program and completed her field work specializing in Columbia Gorge ecosystems.
+Vicki has lived at SCOL since 2022 and is grateful for the opportunity to combine her ecology interests and Dharma background to serve our Sangha.